StevenMMortimer/modernr/how-work-in-r-gets-shared/how-work-in-r-gets-shared.md

 3. Run `devtools::document()` to generate `man` folder and `NAMESPACE` file
 4. Add the `DESCRIPTION` and `LICENSE` files

 The hardest part is Step 2, writing all your functions and documenting them and that is the way it should be.
 The most focus should be on your unique knowledge and documenting it for others to use.
 The rest can be done in minutes.
+Here is a link to the GitHub repository containing the entire [**sayhello**](https://github.com/StevenMMortimer/sayhello) package which is a simple package designed to show you mininally what an R package must contain.

-### Package Testing/Integrity
+#### Package Testing/Integrity

 A common facet of R packages is their tests.
 When you create a package you can also create tests for its functions to check that they all behave as you would expect before sharing it with others.
 Creating these tests is a really good idea because it forces you to define how your functions should work in good cases and in bad cases.
 In the example `sayhello()` function show above the `name` parameter should be a character, but what might happen if it encounters a number or an `NA` missing value?
 That is the purpose of tests, to document and define the behavior of your functions under a variety of scenarios.
 So for this package we add one more folder called `tests` and include two R scripts.
 One script is a runner for the entire package and the other script is to test our function.
 In the example below we are testing what the function does and what we expect for numbers, logicals, missing, and NULL values.